-Python Overview
+Overview

-This tutorial will provide a complete Python overview.
 Nowadays Python is one of the very popular language.
 Python is developed by Guido van Rossum, and released in 1991.

-It is a high-level, interpreted and object-oriented scripting language.
+Python is a high-level, interpreted and object-oriented scripting language.

 Python 3 is an enhanced version of Python 2 programming language which released in 2008.